#lnq 👨🏿🦱: 🎭'Egg Pascha' in Easter

 Depression can lead to 🧠brain cavities, which can cause dysfunction in basic neurological activity.
 Poor 🧠brain health is a possible contributing factor in neurodegeneration, of which Parkinson's may be a symptom.
 You see where this is going.

 He doesn't like himself very much these days, but, he's in good company.
 He's pissed off so many people over the years, he just assumes he has enemies wherever he goes.
-As decorated as his career may have been, Pascha never felt that he deserved 'thanks'.
+As decorated as his career may have been, Egg Pascha never felt that he deserved 'thanks'.
 He's at the realist point in his life - nearing its end.

 Hospice nurses have reported patients seeing loved ones only revealed to their 👀sights in the time leading up to their deaths.
 There's also the so-called 'rally'; where a patient who is otherwise dying, makes one last hurrah for a brief period of well-being before passing.
-We're not quite sure what Pascha is experiencing, but he damn sure is hallucinating (an actual symptom of Parkinson's).
+We're not quite sure what Egg is experiencing, but he damn sure is hallucinating (an actual symptom of Parkinson's).

 That said, he's still one of the world's finest detectives.
 He's still a fighter.
 He's still a pain in the ass.
-He's still Pascha.
+He's still Egg Pascha.
 And most importantly, he's still alive.

-"I was a fool to think otherwise .. the only thing that matters in the end is what loves you back." - Pascha
+"I was a fool to think otherwise .. the only thing that matters in the end is what loves you back." - Egg Pascha